Mcoins: Building a relatable rewards language

 Fintech rewards speak to wallets.
 We needed to speak to people.

 A competitor analysis revealed a consistent pattern across the rewards landscape: functional language built for conversion, not connection.
-The industry default was cold, transactional, mechanical.
+The industry transactional and mechanical.

 Competitors told users what to do with their rewards.
 We decided to tell users how it would feel to have them.